How to Learn Composition

 There’s nothing stopping you from learning the techniques of composition (and other aspects of photography) in the back yard, the garden, the shed, garage, front room, the office etc. OK, the images might not be inspiring but that won’t stop you practising with the so called ‘rules’ of composition like thirds, diagonals, negative space etc.

 You can practise how you align elements of a composition with wheelbarrows, coffee cups, apples, books or any other object and you can do it anywhere.

 And the big payoff is you won’t have to think about composition very much when you ARE somewhere amazing.
 You’ll already know how to put the image together because you’ve got off your backside and practised.
 On top of that, you’ll feel great because you will have accomplished something.
 So you can only win by doing it.

-If you don’t know what I mean by these things you can learn all about them with my Ultimate Beginners Course where they are all demonstrated in a video which is complimented by 132 pages of notes, exercises and explanations.
+If you don’t know what I mean by these things you can learn all about them with my Masterclass in Photography where they are all demonstrated in a video which is complimented by 132 pages of notes, exercises and explanations.

 7 Steps to Workflow Mastery is required viewing for anybody who intends to use Lightroom to its full potential, simple as that.
 Mike Browne has finally given this subject the attention it deserves, showing even the most hapless among us just how simple it can be to get organized in Lightroom.